Gluten-Free Mini Chocolate Raspberry Tarts

-These Chocolate Raspberry Tartlets are super chocolatey bites – they have a chocolate shortbread crust filled with chocolate ganache and topped with a fresh raspberry.
-Satisfy your chocolate craving with one of these gluten-free, Paleo + vegan tartlets.
+These vegan & gluten-free Mini Chocolate Raspberry Tarts are super chocolatey little bites – they have a chocolate shortbread crust filled with chocolate ganache and topped with a fresh raspberry.

 Is it just me, or is this year already flying by?
 I feel like we just started 2017, yet somehow we’re already creeping in on Valentine’s Day.
 Before we can blink, it’s going to be Thanksgiving.